bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Handling the Switch" alt="Example, Handling the Switch." />
 </p>

-We&apos;ve taken the old content.
-What was the element that had visible on it?
+<p>We&apos;ve taken the old content.
+What was the element that had visible on
+it?
 And we&apos;ve set its class individually hidden and that fades it out.
 That sets it down so its capacity is at zero over 200 milliseconds.
 When that transition has ended, we&apos;re going to run a function to set it, so that it&apos;s completely hidden.
-And that just sets it to display none, so that it&apos;s off the off the dumb entirely.
+And that just sets it to display none, so that it&apos;s off the off the dumb entirely.</p>

-Now, what we want to do is for the new content.
-We need to handle the new content.
+<p>Now, what we want to do is for the new content.
+We need to handle the
+new content.
 Which is this tab, the tab that we clicked in, the content that goes with it.
 We need to set it to be visible, but with the opacity at zero.
 And then after a very short set time out, we&apos;ll talk about set time every minute.
-But after a very short wait, we&apos;re going to change its opacity to one, so that it fades in.
+But after a very short wait, we&apos;re going to change its opacity to one, so that it fades in.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 262. assigning visible and visuallyhidden classes (157) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">